dfelinto/blender-manual/manual/render/cycles/gpu_rendering.rst

 ----------

-:abbr:`HIP (Heterogeneous-compute Interface for Portability)` is supported on Windows and Linux and requires a discrete AMD graphics card with the RDNA architecture or newer and AMD Radeon Software 21.12.1 or AMD Radeon PRO Software 21.Q4 GPU drivers and newer on Windows or the 22.10 / ROCm 5.1 driver for Linux.
+:abbr:`HIP (Heterogeneous-compute Interface for Portability)` is supported on Windows and Linux and requires a AMD graphics card with the Vega, RDNA or newer architecture or newer.
+Both discrete GPUs and APUs are supported.

-Support GPUs include:
+Supported GPUs include:

+ - Radeon VII
+ - Radeon RX Vega Series
-- AMD Radeon RX 5000 Series
+ - Radeon RX 5000 Series
-- AMD Radeon RX 6000 Series
+ - Radeon RX 6000 Series
+ - Radeon Pro WX 9100
-- AMD Radeon Pro W6000 Series
+ - Radeon Pro W6000 Series

+Minimum driver versions:

+ - Windows: Radeon Software 21.12.1 or Radeon PRO Software 21.Q4
+ - Linux: Radeon Software 22.10 or ROCm 5.1

 Please refer to `AMD's website <https://www.amd.com/en/graphics>`__ for more information about AMD graphics cards and their architectures.